avarghesein/-NIX/Lubuntu 20.04/Virtualization/Qemu-KVM/QemuSnapShotManagement.md

 Or we could directly use 'Qemu-image' commands

     qemu-img create -f qcow2 -b ./2_WIN10_PRO_X64_2020H2_BASESOFT ./3_WIN10_PRO_X64_2020H2_WIN10-VPC

+The latter one (3_WIN10_PRO...) is used for the running VM as the Editable Top Layer.

 Update your VM libvirt XML to reflect the same